62726164/world-time/README.md

 Once installation is complete, the normal user may now fully use wt.

-Normally, only root may do this.
+Normally, due to basic Linux file permissions, only root may do this.

 ![](screenshots/1-root.png)
 ![](screenshots/2-test.txt.contents.png)